allaboutapps/aaa-backend-stack/README.md

 # settings in scaffolded projects
 local$ yarn create-aaa-backend scaffold -xly --debug

-# Move the scaffolded project outside of aaa-backend-stack
-# Otherwise vagrant gets confused
+# Start container
-local$ mv aaa-backend .. && cd ../aaa-backend && code .
+local$ cd aaa-backend && yarn docker:up

 # Now check that scaffolded project in aaa-backend still compiles
-local$ vagrant up && vagrant ssh vagrant$ yarn && yarn build
+container$ yarn && yarn build

 # Fix compiler and linter erros until all is well.
-# Then change back to aaa-backend-stack and copy the fixes to the template.
+# Then copy the fixes to the template.

+# Then destroy the docker setup and go back to aaa-backend-stack
+local$ yarn docker:destroy && cd ..

 # 2. clean all node_modules in root and at the packages level
 local$ yarn clean-modules